benthecoder/blog/posts/boston-d2.md

 Today we're visiting both Harvard and MIT.

-For anyone who plants to visit both in one day, here was our plan that maximizes the places you can explore.
+For anyone who plans to visit both in one day, here was our plan that maximizes the places you can explore.

 ### Harvard